 But first I want to emphasize that this is not a guide to moving WordPress sites HTTP to HTTPS.
-I am very much a newbie when it comes to HTTPS.
+Since I originally published this post I’ve moved several more sites to HTTPS, but I am by no means an expert on it.
 But if you’re looking for an excellent guide, I recommend Brian Jackson’s guide.
 That’s what I used for the basis of my move.
 Google has their own guide.
 And John Mueller’s FAQs are also definitely worth looking at.

 And it’s definitely worth noting that I’m using managed hosting.
 In my case it’s Kinsta.
 They can set up the server better, faster, and more securely than I can myself, and they can fix any problems that come up much quicker than I can.
 Basically, it’s a better investment for me to pay a bit extra for premium hosting than to spend time doing it myself.
 Over the years I’ve set up and run my own servers, but I can tell you that “site down” messages aren’t much fun when you’re about to board a ship to Antarctica or running to catch a bus in Vietnam.
 I like that to be someone else’s problem so I can focus on shooting photos and writing posts.
 So it was the experts at Kinsta who actually installed the certificate and set up the server-side 301 redirects for me while I focused on changes needed on the site like changing links from HTTP to HTTPS, troubleshooting in-page SSL errors, relinking external services like the CDNs, fixing sitemaps, and modifying my Google Search Console properties.

 Years ago, the processing overhead from HTTPS encryption could slow page loading down.
-That appears to be very much a thing of the past.
-Not only did I not see any slowdown in my sites, but they are now actually faster thanks to the speed benefits that come with the vastly more efficient HTTP/2 protocol.
+And it’s still widely believed that that’s the case.
+But it turns out that it’s no longer true.
+And not only are HTTPS not slower, they can actually be quite significantly faster.
+That’s thanks to the speed benefits that come with the vastly more efficient HTTP/2 protocol.
+I’ve found marked speed improvements on all my sites that I’ve moved.
 This alone is reason enough for me to move most of my remaining sites over to HTTPS.

 I followed the recommended practices in all of the links mentioned above.
 I used 301 redirects, claimed all the relevant properties is Google’s Search Console (formerly Webmaster Tools), and submitted new sitemaps that had the HTTPS versions.
 My Google indexing status went from 100% to 0% in 24 hours.
 And while I hoped they would recover, I also knew it was entirely possible that I’d done something wrong and just wiped my sites off the face of the internet.
 So I rechecked everything again and asked my host to recheck the server-side 301 redirects.

 It turns out it was done correctly all around and I just had to wait out Google getting to know my sites again.
-It’s a few weeks later now, and some of the sites have recovered back to their pre-switch indexing levels and some are getting close but aren’t quite there.
+It took a few weeks, but my sites recovered back to their pre-switch indexing levels.

 Here’s an example from Google Search Console.
 This is using the newly claimed HTTPS version of the property, which is why it starts at 0.